 • Maintain the current situation or attempt to fix it amongst themselves

 • File an order with the family court.

-Going to court with representation by a lawyer or barrister is likely to be significantly more expensive than the entire cost of family mediation, and it will typically take much longer as well.
+Having a lawyer or barrister represent you in court is likely to be much more expensive than the whole expense of going to court alone. of family mediation, and it will typically take much longer as well.
 As a result, before going to court, you should carefully consider your options.

 Fixed Price Divorce consistently assists clients in reaching an agreement in 90 percent of cases – so you have a strong chance of settling the matter through mediation, even if you pay the entire cost yourself.
 Furthermore, typically clients require 2-3 joint sessions to achieve an agreement on a parenting or financial concern — making it a significantly less expensive and faster alternative to going to court.

 The judge referred one couple to us in desperation since their legal fees totaled more than £230,000!
 It was a complex case that took longer than usual, but we were able to help them achieve an agreement in six joint sessions for slightly over £1,000 each.
 My best suggestion is to try it firstly, share expenses if possible, and negotiate the cost of mediation appointments as part of the mediation process.
 In either case, you will typically save thousands of pounds.”

 For more information on our services, please call us today.